 It’s important to acknowledge your feelings and not try to pretend they don’t exist.
 “Stuffing your feelings” only makes them compound and get bigger.
 Especially if there’s been a big change in the past year that will affect the holidays.
 The death of a loved one, a divorce, family issues, etc. can make the holidays difficult.
 Finding a support system with whom you can share those feelings without being judged—whether it’s a counselor, close friend, pastor, relative, etc.—can help make the feelings less powerful.
 Talking about feelings will lessen the impact on you and those around you.
 Journaling can be very helpful in identifying, channeling and alleviating emotions that are causing stress.
 Get yourself a designated notebook that you can devote to any kind of feelings and how they are affecting your life.

-I’ll suggest “be realistic”—even though that suggestion isn’t always realistic!
-Norman Rockwell doesn’t show up at my Christmas celebrations every year either.
+We suggest “be realistic”—even though that suggestion isn’t always realistic!
 As families evolve and grow, traditions and rituals will change too.
-For example, as my kids have gotten older and have their own spouses, jobs, etc. and we find it increasingly difficult to get together to do all the things we USED to do.
-So we now pick and choose traditions that are most important to us.
-As a mother, I still struggle with that; however, I find that if I can do a gratitude list, it helps me a lot.
+As kids have gotten older and have their own spouses, jobs, etc. we find it increasingly difficult to get together to do all the things we USED to do.
+So pick and choose traditions that are most important to everyone.

 As far as family conflicts and challenges go, work on accepting people as they are.
 You know how hard it is to change anything about yourself—accept that you’re not going to be able to change anyone else.
 If you have some issues or disagreements that DO need to be worked through, save them for another time rather than during a family holiday.
 Also, cut people some slack.
 They could be having the same holiday stress too.
 Much of the time, when people respond out of stress, it’s more about how they’re feeling themselves than how they’re feeling about you, or about anything you did/didn’t do.